turingschool/front-end-curriculum/projects/color-changer-solo.md

 ## Specification

 You've been doing a great job over the last 3 weeks, and it's time for a solo challenge!
-You'll have the afternoon to work on this project, and it is due at the end of the day, with final commits timestamped no later than 5:00pm.
-Focus on taking small steps, using good workflow, and getting to working software.
+You'll have the afternoon to work on this project, and it is due at the end of the day, with final commits no later than 6:00pm.
+Get as far as you can and focus on breaking the project down into small steps, using good git workflows, and getting to working features.

-In it's simplest form, the application will have the following:
+The application will have the following:

-- A default background color of white
+- A default window background color of white
 - Two buttons
   - One that sets a random background color that _cannot_ be white
   - One that resets the background color to white